 But didn’t the U.S. Supreme Court already rule in 2016 on this issue in the Rebecca Friedrichs v.
 California Teachers’ Association case?

 The Janus case reprises the same arguments as the Friedrichs case.
 The high court deadlocked 4–4 in the Friedrichs case after Justice Antonin Scalia’s death left the court without a majority.
 In such instances, the high court, once it has a full complement of justices, can agree to hear new cases that raise the same legal issues.

-What is at stake for UFT members if the high court rules in favor of Janus?
+What is at stake for UFT members?

 UFT members have premium-free health insurance, excellent pension benefits, a duty-free lunch, prep periods and more only because the union was strong enough to negotiate these rights and benefits.
 This case is part of a coordinated, sustained attack against working people in the United States.
 The right-wing groups behind this case seek to debilitate public employee unions and take away their power to advocate for their members by undermining their funding structure.